wustho/epy/README.md

 ## Dictionary

-To use "Define Word", you will have to install an external dictionary cli program (`sdcv`, `dict` or `wkdict`).
-After you've done that, it is recommended to manually modify the configuration, and set your desired dictionary there, so everything works properly.
-[Configuration File](#Configuration File)
+To use "Define Word" you will have to install an external dictionary cli program (`sdcv`, `dict` or `wkdict`).
+After you've done that, it is recommended to manually modify the configuration.json file, and set your desired dictionary there, so everything works properly.

 After that you will be able to find definition of word by pressing `d`, and aprompt will appear to let you type in word to define.

 ## Double Spread